-- 52. Children aged 6-23 months, pregnant women and girls aged 10-17 will receive an integrated package of nutrition and age-specific complementary assistance to address the immediate and underlying causes of malnutrition.
+- 52. Children age 6-23 months, pregnant women and girls age 10-17 will receive an integrated package of nutrition and age-specific complementary assistance to address the immediate and underlying causes of malnutrition.
 MAM treatment will target regions and health districts where global acute malnutrition rates are either above 15 percent or between 10 and 14 percent with aggravating factors such as food insecurity, high caseloads or conflict. - 53.
 Jointly with UNICEF, WFP will progressively scale-up integrated community-led approaches to malnutrition prevention, which will be sensitive to gender and age and will involve a network of mamans lumières.
-53 Interventions will be gender-equitable and nutrition-sensitive, with an emphasis on community-led SBCC to increase knowledge of healthy nutrition and hygiene practices that do not reinforce discriminatory and restrictive
+Interventions will be gender-equitable and nutrition-sensitive, with an emphasis on community-led SBCC to increase knowledge of healthy nutrition and hygiene practices that do not reinforce discriminatory and restrictive gender roles.
+WFP will continue to leverage its global engagement to develop simplified protocols and other innovative methods such as community-led approaches that use locally available nutritious foods including foods fortified at the household level.
+WFP will engage with the Government and partners to ensure that the model applied in the Niger equitably, efficiently and cost-effectively addresses the triple burden of malnutrition.